|

 called

-the handset/phone subsidy, and actually represents an initial loss.
+the handset or phone subsidy, and actually represents an initial loss.

-Subsidies are one of the major reasons why wireless companies require
+Subsidies are the primary reason why wireless companies have required

 that you sign a contract.
 And often, the longer the contract